0% platform fee — first 1,000,000 customersClaim 0% fee

 Latency-based routing

-A voice app lives or dies on response time — silence on the line is the failure mode.
-Latency-based routing steers each conversational turn to the quickest healthy endpoint using live signal.
+Silence on the line is the failure mode.
+Each conversational turn is steered to the quickest healthy endpoint using live latency signal — the gateway adds ~95 ms p50, LLM time dominates.

 Failover mid-conversation

-A provider blip during a live call cannot be a dead air moment.
-The fallback chain retries the next link transparently so the turn still completes and the caller hears a response, not an error.
+A provider blip during a live call cannot be a dead-air moment.
+The fallback chain retries transparently — the turn completes and the caller hears a response, not an error.

 Turn-level observability

-When a call feels slow, you need the turn.
-Every turn lands in the request log with the model, latency, token counts, and cost — and latency metrics surface p50 and p99 per model.
+Every turn lands in the request log with model, latency, tokens, and cost — p50 / p99 per model surfaces a slow tail before callers feel it.

 Model catalog for realtime